 A New Montrose Interlocking

-The interlocking at the south end of the LBMM area will be at Montrose Avenue.
-The new interlocking will include three diamond crossovers -- one between tracks 2 and 3 at the north end of the interlocking plant, and a pair between tracks 1 and 2 and between tracks 3 and 4 at the south end -- and a new tower.
+The interlocking at the south end of the LBMM area is at Montrose Avenue.
+The new interlocking includes three diamond crossovers -- one between tracks 2 and 3 at the north end of the interlocking plant north of Montrose Avenue, and a pair between tracks 1 and 2 and between tracks 3 and 4 at the south end south of Montrose Avenue -- and a new tower.

-The plan also includes the decommissioning of the existing Wilson Interlocking and removal of those two interlocked switches as well as the two existing hand-throw switches near Montrose.
-The decommissioning and removal of those switches immediately preceded the installation of the new switches, which will be in generally the same area as the old specialwork.
+The work also included the decommissioning of the existing Wilson Interlocking and removal of those two interlocked switches as well as the two existing hand-throw switches near Montrose.
+The decommissioning and removal of those switches immediately preceded the installation of the new interlocking's switches, as the new ones are generally the same area as the old specialwork.
 The interlocking at Wilson was removed from service effective 10pm, Friday, February 7, 2020; the official out-of-service dates for the old Montrose crossovers are detailed above.